darko-mesaros/shuk/README.md

 cargo install shuk
 ```

-> **NOTE**: Whenever installing a new region, run `shuk --init` for best results.
-Sometimes new configuration options are configured
+> **NOTE**: Whenever installing a new version, run `shuk --init` for best results.
+Sometimes new configuration options are added.

 ## Usage 🚀
 ```